MartijnVanbiervliet/blog/content/posts/linux-setup.md

 # Text editor
 Modern code and text editors are ubiquitous.
 There are dozens to choose from.
 However, the old-school Vim - introduced in 1991 - still has a large following thanks to its keyboard-first approach.
 Even though, most developers remember it as the editor they couldn’t close when navigating through files on a Linux server, spawning an entire category of internet memes.

 Vim encourages users to abandon their mouse and perform all actions with the keyboard.
-Although there’s a steeper learning curve, this experience allows you to perform frequent actions faster and more satisfyingly.
+Although there's a steeper learning curve, this experience allows you to perform frequent actions faster and more satisfyingly.
 By not having to remove your hands from the keyboard and staying inside the terminal, there are fewer distractions to your work.
 Since I tried Vim motions - the default keyboard strokes and combos in Vim - I have fully embraced them in writing and coding.
 There is a reason why most modern code editors support Vim motions out-of-the-box or using a plugin.

 However, Vim misses a lot of those features that modern code editors support and programmers can not live without: extensions, code debuggers, language engines, and visually interesting graphical interfaces.
 Neovim, a newer and modern version of Vim, attempts to solve all these limitations.